Kennedy Bridge (Bonn)

-The Kennedy Bridge (German: Kennedybrücke) is the middle of Bonn's three Rhine bridges (North, Kennedy and South bridge), connecting the city center of Bonn on the left side with the town center of Beuel (which was incorporated into Bonn in 1969) on the right side.
-The second Reconstruction, which began in 2007, was finished in July 2011.
+The Kennedy Bridge (German: Kennedybrücke) is the middle of Bonn's three Rhine bridges (North, Kennedy, and South Bridge), connecting the city center of Bonn on the left side with the town center of Beuel (which was incorporated into Bonn in 1969) on the right side.
+The second reconstruction, which began in 2007, was finished in July 2011.

 The history of the Kennedy Bridge

 Connection between Bonn and Vilich (now Beuel)

 Today's Kennedy Bridge is not the first connection between Bonn's two Rhine shores.
-There had already been a regular ferry service since the 17th Century.
-After the traffic grew faster and faster as well as high and low water, fog, ice or darkness complicated the transport, the city of Bonn made first plans of a bridge to the right bank of the Rhine in 1889.
+There had already been regular ferry service since the 17th century.
+After the traffic grew faster and faster as well as high and low water, fog, ice, or darkness complicated the transport, the city of Bonn made the first plans for a bridge to the right bank of the Rhine in 1889.
 The citizens of Bonn started talks with the community of Vilich (the term „Beuel“ was first established in 1922).
-But it was a hard run until the festive inauguration of the first Rhine bridge on December 17, 1898.
-First, a dispute had to be clarified: the "Fähraktiengesellschaft", the community of the so-called "Fährbeerbten" (ferrymen) who hold the „Fährrechte“ (rights of ferry shipping) in this section of the Rhine, feared great financial losses.
-On May 13, 1896, the city of Bonn and the "Fährbeerbten" both agreed on a payment of 190,000 marks, and a further compensation of 30,000 marks.
+But it was a hard run until the festive inauguration of the first Rhine Bridge on December 17, 1898.
+First, a dispute had to be clarified: the "Fähraktiengesellschaft," the community of the so-called "Fährbeerbten" (ferrymen) who held the „Fährrechte“ (rights of ferry shipping) in this section of the Rhine, feared great financial losses.
+On May 13, 1896, the city of Bonn and the "Fährbeerbten" both agreed on a payment of 190,000 marks and a further compensation of 30,000 marks.

 Financing

 Before the beginning of the construction — not unlike today — the financing had to be guaranteed.
 Negotiations with various banks were unsuccessful.
-German Empire, Prussia and Rhine Province were also defeated, so the city had to bear the full costs, which the Council officially decided in 1894.
+The German Empire, Prussia, and Rhine Province were also defeated, so the city had to bear the full costs, which the Council officially decided in 1894.